Battle of Kassala

-The Battle of Kassala was fought on July 17, 1894, between an Italian colonial troop and Mahdist Sudanese forces.
+The Battle of Kassala was fought on July 17, 1894, between Italian colonial troops and Mahdist Sudanese forces.

 Prelude

 Governor Oreste Baratieri sought to capture Kassala, to forestall Mahdist attacks on Eritrea.
 In July 1894, Baratieri saw his moment when the Atbarah River started to rise, and marched his small army of "56 Italian officers, 41 NCOs and 2510 native soldiers led by 16 Bukbashis" towards Kassala.

 Battle

 An account of the capture of Kassala was published in The New York Times on July 20, 1894:

 " Rome, July 19.- ...The attack upon the earthworks of the Mahdists was at once ordered and a fiercely contested battle ensued.
 The Mahdists fought desperately, but were finally driven from their position, leaving hundreds of dead and wounded in and about the intrenchments.
 Being hotly pursued, the Mahdists scattered under a continuous fire, and many of them in their efforts to escape plunged into the River Adbara, hoping to reach the other side. ...Hundreds of the enemy were drowned, and it is believed that none succeeded in reaching the opposite bank."